dracupid/nobone/readme.md

 					<em>{ Array | Function }</em>
 				</b></p>
-				<p><p>A list of functions or promises.
-Each will return a promise.
+				<p><p>If the list is an array, it should be a list of functions or promises.
+And each function will return a promise.
-If it is a function, it should be a iterator that returns a promise, when it returns <code>undefined</code>, the iteration ends.</p>
+If the list is a function, it should be a iterator that returns a promise, when it returns <code>undefined</code>, the iteration ends.</p>
 </p>
 			</li>